PolymerLabs/part-theme/README.md

 * ::part/::theme selectors in main document styles are not applied.
 * styling for dom that modifies `part` attributes after connectedCallback requires use of the custom api `_applyPartTheme()`.
+* Usable only with native Shadow DOM.
+Does not work with ShadyCSS polyfill.

 ### Performance